Submitting a ballot issue for the Nov. 8, 2016, election? Our election timeline and other resources can help.

 Check your district calendars for back-to-school activities, meet students and parents

-Now is the time for boards and DACs to coopertively determine issues for study for the coming year.
-Check out CASB's sample policies and CDE's handbook on DACs.
+Now is the time for boards and DACs to cooperatively determine issues for study for the coming year.
+Following are useful resources.

 The celebrations Monica attends at schools …